Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-exploring-all-cursor-options.md

 </div>
 ```

-What a list right?
+What a list, right?
 We can have so many cursors it's crazy!

 ## CSS Cursor options